colugomusic/blink/README.md

  - Any time the song playback loops back to an earlier point in time, a crossfade occurs (if the block is currently being played)
  - In blockhead a loop region can be shorter than the length of an audio buffer!
 (64 frames)

 If the block data changes and a loop occurs at the same time then a block may have to simulataneously crossfade between 4 versions of itself!
-This sounds wasteful but 99% of the time only one version of the plugin is actually being processed, and the others are completely turned off.
+This sounds wasteful but 99% of the time only one version of the block is actually being processed, and the others are completely turned off.
 To facilitate this nonsense, Blink plugins have a hierarchical structure:

 ### Plugin
 A dynamic link library which implements the blink C API (see below.)